back

 The Audit

-First I went through our full onboarding flow the way a rep would—hitting the required online training and going through the full set of lessons.
+I went through our full onboarding flow the way a rep would—hitting the required online training and going through the full set of lessons.
 As I went, I opened a Claude chat in Slack as a running notepad, recording my observations via voice transcription as they came to me.

 I noted what I thought the platform got right—the lessons were bite-size less than 10 minutes each with some interactivity, layout and format variety, with questions or quizzes to confirm comprehension.
 And I noted the UX problems—the bite-sized lessons encouraged me to keep going but they didn't automatically lead to the next required lesson.
 Instead I lost momentum figuring out where I was and what was next.
 And overall the mobile experience was not clean and responsive.